kate-crosby/pedigree/README.md

 - Use plink to merge all chromosomes into one file and create binary files.

 - Use [PRIMUS] (https://primus.gs.washington.edu/primusweb/index.html) to build IBD pedigree with plink.genome file (not in repo too large - on FARM).
+Initial tests throw not an error - but "Unable to predict relationship from IBD estimates for xsample <-> ysample?"

 - Try out [PREPARE?] (http://www.ploscompbiol.org/article/info%3Adoi%2F10.1371%2Fjournal.pcbi.1003610)